 In 1929, Charles E. Cole purchased a horse farm facing Grove Street on the Clifton-Montclair border.
 Not being a horseman, Charles contemplated several options for the use of the property.
 Noting there was a 105ft. deep artesian water well located on the property, he decided to establish a public pool that would serve as a summer retreat for families from the adjacent communities.

 In 1931, the Montclair Swimming Pool was opened to the public.
-It consisted of the present swimming pool and the structures that currently serve as the snack bar and the men’s locker room.
-The snack bar area served as the pool entrance and women’s locker room.
+It consisted of the present swimming pool and the structures that currently serve as the snack bar and the men’s and women's locker rooms.
+The snack bar area served as the pool entrance.
 Sharing a pleasant summer day with family and friends became the trademark of the public club.
 Daily fees and seasonal memberships were available for the general public.
 Charles E. Cole and his son Quentin were the greeters, workers and heart and soul of the club.
 Charles wanted a seasonal business, so that he could spend the summer in New Jersey and winter in Florida.
 While in Florida, he became enthralled with the game of shuffleboard and quickly added five shuffleboard courts, along with a softball field to the grounds of his Montclair pool.

 Montclair Swimming Pool 1931